fnalways/terminus-docs/docs/developer/install/installation-process.md

 ...
 ```

-### Optional settings

-If you want to enable distributed shared storage (e.g., JuiceFS, Redis, MinIO) or GPU support (CUDA), you can set corresponding [environment variables](environment-variables.md) when running the installation script.

 ## Install phase
 The install phase brings all system components online and ensures the runtime environment is fully operational.